viragbioinfo/R_genomics_data_science/R_basics.md

 However, keep in mind that you have to be careful of these assignment operations.
-You could also easily overwrite this value and R would not even warn you of the re-assignment opertion you did
+You could also easily overwrite this value and R would not even warn you of the re-assignment operation you did

 ``` r
 x